 One of my biggest takeaways from working across several Rails codebases is that you’ve got to look out for situations where the map stops making sense and starts pushing you in directions that feel uncomfortable.
 Don’t blindly follow it.
 You should be open to getting out a red pen and redrawing the key.

-• Because Rails generates controller tests do I have to write them?
+directory have to be backed by an Active Record object?
+No. - Because Rails generates controller tests do I have to write them?
 No.

-The rails new app command is so powerful.
+command is so powerful.
 But it’s a double-edged sword because it leaves you with the impression that these are the only options for organising your code, and in turn how those objects and systems communicate with each other.

 Rails is very clear on what it explicitly wants you to do, but there’s plenty of useful things it will implicitly let you do that are good and productive.